 Eyeliners are perhaps the product that would instigate many people to step onto the magical makeup journey.
 They’ve been used to great effect in movies, dramas, and some iconic Hollywood celebrities just wouldn’t look the same without them.

 While eyeliners aren’t as daunting to try out as eyeshadows and mascaras can be, it is certainly difficult to do them nicely.
-Everyone could probably draw a line above their eyelashes, but can everyone really say that they knew how to apply eyeliner?
+Everyone could probably draw a line above their eyelashes, but can everyone really say that they know how to apply eyeliner?

 Pencil eyeliners are generally preferred if you’re going for a more natural, blended-out look with vague edges.
-They also come in waterproof formulas that will be useful if you have watery eyes, or if you’re trying to tightline on your upper or lower eyelid.
+They also come in waterproof formulas that will be useful if you have watery eyes, or if you’re trying to tightline your upper or lower eyelid.

 Gel eyeliners are typically a solid clay-like substance found in pots and applied with an eyeliner brush.
 They’re more troublesome to bring around, but they do deliver precision, pigment, and long-lasting wear.

 If you’re wondering whether you need to wet your brush to apply gel eyeliner, the answer is no!

 However, what you can do to make the process easier is to choose the right brush.
 An angled brush is ideal for creating a crisp, clean wing, whereas a flat top eyeliner will work better if you’re filling in your lower lash line.
 Once you’ve chosen your brush, simply dip the dry brush into the pot and you’ll be ready to apply the gel eyeliner product to your lids.

 Liquid eyeliners are the most mainstream of the lot right now, and are an ink-like formula delivered in pens.
 The tips of these pens are usually felt tips or brush tips, and different brands may also vary in softness.